andrej-fischer/cloneHD/README.md

      the total log-likelihood.
 The best result out of `trials` independent, randomly seeded,  runs will be used.

-*    `--copynumber [file]`  Use copy number constraint for SNV data.
+*    `--mean-tcn [file]`  Use mean total copy number constraint SNV data.

+     For a SNV data analysis, the cloneHD output file ending `*mean_tcn.txt` from a CNA(+BAF) run can be supplied here.
+Since the subclonal decomposition can be different for SNVs, this option ensures that a reasonable mean total copy number is used.

+*    `--avail-cn [file]`  Use SNV copy number availablility constraint.

-     For a SNV data analysis, the cloneHD output file ending `*copynumber.txt` from a CNA(+BAF) run can be given here.
-Since the subclonal decomposition can be different for SNVs, this option ensures that the found solution is still consistent with the copy number profile.
+     For a SNV data analysis, the cloneHD output file ending `*avail_cn.txt` from a CNA(+BAF) run can be supplied here.
+Since the subclonal decomposition can be different for SNVs, this option ensures that the SNV genotype is consistent with the fraction of cells in which this number of copies is available.
+     Can only be used together with `--mean-tcn [file]`.
+In combination, this is a much stronger constraint.

 ### Fuzzy segmentation options